Skip to content

 Cornwall Life Recycle: The Active Cycle (Diwrosa) Connection: “Activating Journeys, Transforming Paths: Learn, Connect, Cycle, Change”

-Cornwall Life Recycle helps people to learn to ride.
-Through the ATSP pilot they are offering support to people to plan routes, learn to ride and maintain a bike.
+Cornwall Life Recycle help people to learn to ride.
+Through the ATSP pilot they are offered support to people to plan routes, learn to ride and maintain a bike.
 They have a variety of bikes, including accessible trikes.
-They also offer bike check/basic service to help get your bike on the road.
+They also offered bike check/basic service.

 Case-studies: